 Today the competition is increasingly fierce in service industries.
 Brands have long noticed the importance of creating a competitive advantage through brand strategies.
-In the B2B landscape, this phenomenon would apply within a more complex nature.
+In the B2B landscape, this phenomenon would apply to a more complex nature.
 However, it has the same significance as it has in the B2C context.
 For a far more crowded and multidimensional landscape, this requires another parameter called brand loyalty.
 We’ll dig deeper to answer the question – why is brand loyalty so important in B2B marketing?
 What is B2B loyalty and how is it accomplished?

 B2B markets, especially in the B2B eCommerce have long before started investing in branding.
 No wonder buzzwords like brand love, brand attachment, brand loyalty, etc, have soared in the last decade.
 Advertising endeavors and buzzwords are important for sure.
 But B2B professionals know it’s more important for them to be interested in strategies and long-term plans for maintaining relationships, in addition to these.
 Therefore firms have taken measures in creating brand loyalty, to influence the purchasing decisions of their partners and stakeholders.

 Results of brand loyalty, in the long run, have reciprocal impacts because B2B brands provide value to their shareholders and this cannot be solely explained with the numeric facts.
 Brand loyalty becomes an essential dynamic in explaining how a brand “feels” becomes as valuable as what they offer as B2B service providers, or what they make stakeholders earn, in the materialistic sense.
 This can involve professional services, consultation, or the products itself.

 Therefore, as much as it sounds totally materialistic, the concept “competitiveness” itself has made its way into the “relationship” domain.
 These all combined have a powerful impact on the decision-making process of procurement staff.